B2B credit terms, complex line items, capital goods, all UBL 2.1 compliant.

 Cross-border buyers add currency + FX rate fields

 Exporting manufacturers issue USD or SGD invoices to international buyers.
-LHDN still wants the document submitted — with the FX rate at invoice date.
+LHDN still wants the document submitted, with the FX rate at invoice date.
 The bridge validates currency and FX-rate fields are present before submission.

 Three patterns manufacturing teams use.

-ERP export at monthly close
+ERP connection at monthly close

 Parent-UUID linking for corrections